netdata/netdata/health/notifications/flock/README.md

 1. Set `SEND_FLOCK` to `YES`.
 2. Set `FLOCK_WEBHOOK_URL` to your webhook URL.
-3. Set `DEFAULT_RECIPIENT_FLOCK` to the Flock channel you want the alert to be sent.
+3. Set `DEFAULT_RECIPIENT_FLOCK` to the Flock channel you want the alert notifications to be sent to.
    All roles will default to this variable if left unconfigured.

 You can then have different channels per **role**, by editing `DEFAULT_RECIPIENT_FLOCK` with the channel you want, in the following entries at the bottom of the same file: